How Do Chickens Mate? Do You Need A Rooster?

+However, it doesn’t mean a hen won’t lay eggs.
 A hens’ egg production is not triggered by a rooster, but by her brain’s pineal gland which in turn is spurred by light.

 Wondering how long do chickens lay?
 Our article on the subject will help answer your questions.

-“The Talk” is Over… Let’s Recap the ABCs of Chicken Propagation
+“The Talk” Is Over… Let’s Recap The ABCs Of Chicken Propagation

 In a nutshell, chickens are quite sexually active creatures that, instead of procreating via an act of penetration, do so by touching their cloacae together.